hwayne/learntla-v2/docs/beginner/nondeterminism.rst

 either-or
 ----------

 ``either`` is nondeterminsitic control flow.
-It lets us write one of severla things happens:
+It lets us write one of several things happens:

 .. todo:: example